What's at Stake

 The translocation program ultimately fell short of expectations because not enough otters remained at San Nicolas Island to establish a viable population.
 Many relocated otters swam back to their waters of origin; others died from being captured or transported.
 U.S. Fish and Wildlife Service subsequently determined that enforcing the no-otter zone would hurt sea otters’ protection and recovery.
 In 2013, the agency ended the “no otter zone” and translocation program in order to allow otters to expand to their natural, historical range south of Point Conception, which is necessary to achieve recovery of the species.

-But that decision is being challenged by the California Sea Urchin Commission, an organization that represents urchin harvesters and views sea otters as competitors.
+But that decision was challenged by the California Sea Urchin Commission, an organization that represents urchin harvesters and views sea otters as competitors.
 While sea otters do enjoy urchins, they also eat clams, mussels, mollusks, crustaceans and snails.
 Also, their fondness for eating urchins and other invertebrates helps keep these populations in check and prevents them from mowing down kelp forest habitat.

 The population of California sea otters before fur traders arrived is believed to have been between 14,000 and 16,000.
 But in 2012 the animals’ three-year population average was only 2,792.